 This section documents all changes and bug fixes applied since the release of 5.1.15.
 This is the first General Availability (GA) level release of 5.1.

 The MySQL Workbench Workbench Preferences.
 (Bug #44462), menu item has been renamed to , and the corresponding dialog now has the title

 When a relationship was edited in the EER diagram, a new tab was created in the Table Editor, rather than using any existing relationship tab.
 For example, if one relationship tab existed, and then another relationship was edited, a new tab would be created, rather than using the existing tab.
 (Bug #39624)

 In an EER diagram, if a table contained enums with many values, the table was excessively wide, and had to be manually resized.

-The new setting can be found by selecting Tools, Preferences from the main menu, and then selecting the Diagram tab.
+The new setting can be found by selecting Diagram tab.
 The settings are then available in the Tables panel.
-(Bug #34919)
+(Bug #34919), from the main menu, and then selecting the

 When an attempt was made to add a new table to a schema page other than the default MySQL Model page, this error was generated: